 To make matters more complex, cyber attacks are on the rise as malicious actors are taking advantage of the potential flaws in our new operating environment to advance their nefarious objectives.
 According to a recently conducted study by the Information Systems Security Association (ISSA) and Enterprise Strategy Group (ESG), cybersecurity professionals saw a 63% increase in cyber attacks related to the COVID-19 pandemic.

-Having insight and context into the threats lurking across this complex ecosystem is essential to building a strong security performance management strategy.
+Having insight and context into the threats lurking across this complex ecosystem is essential to building a strong cyber risk management strategy.
 That’s where security ratings come in — providing you with outside-in visibility into your company network so that you can understand where risk is concentrated.

 For instance, you may find that you have a low rating in the patching cadence risk vector, which assesses the speed at which a company resolves publicly disclosed vulnerabilities.
 In this scenario, you’ll want to take swift action to mitigate the issue — as failing to patch makes an organization at least 2x more likely to suffer a breach.
 Here, your remediation efforts may involve taking action items such as revamping your employee security training program to ensure your entire team is following the desired patching protocol.